-Australia has recently beefed up its transfer pricing rules.
-These measures aim to stop multinationals from transferring profits out of Australia to related entities in other countries with lower taxing regimes.
+Australia has had strict transfer pricing rules for decades, but tighter laws are now in place and the Australian Taxation Office (ATO) has an increasing focus on this area.
+Australia’s transfer pricing measures aim to stop multinationals from transferring profits out of Australia to related entities in other countries with lower taxing regimes.

 At the heart of the transfer pricing regime is the comparable arm’s length requirement test.
 If a company’s results are found to be substantially different to other non-related companies in the same industry with similar operations, the Tax Commissioner can adjust the company’s taxable income to bring it into line with the comparable arm’s length results.